Today's Articles

 He was born into slavery in South Carolina's historic city of Charleston.
 Also known as Philip Reid, he worked at the foundries of self-taught sculptor Clark Mills.
 He was emancipated on April 16, 1862, under the District of Columbia Compensated Emancipation Act

 Reed died on February 6, 1892, and was buried in the Graceland Cemetery in a "marked plot in clear view of the Statue of Freedom, his most notable achievement."
 His remains had been disinterred and reburied in Columbian Harmony Cemetery in 1895.
-In 1928, Tennessee Representative Finis J. Garrett presented a paper honoring Reid for his "faithful service and genius" and describing the key role he had played in casting the Statue of Freedom, which is now part of the Congressional Record.
+In 1928, Tennessee Representative Finis J. Garrett presented a paper honoring Reid for his "faithful service and genius" and describing his key role in casting the Statue of Freedom, which is now part of the Congressional Record.

 According to documents, the D.C. government disinterred the remains of 37,000 people from the old Harmony Cemetery and transferred them to the new Harmony National Memorial Park in Maryland in 1959.
 The Park's offside historian could only show the area where Reid was buried, "an empty acre of grass."
 The Park had attempted to reach Reid's descendants about the change, and when no one responded, they buried the remains without a headstone.
 In 2013, he was described by the Architect of the Capitol as the "single best-known enslaved person associated with the Capitol’s construction history."